-Science 3:3:0:0 This course will provide a basic overview of the field of exercise science and associated professions which include: exercise physiology, sports nutrition, biomechanics, athletic training, exercise and sport psychology, and motor behavior.
+This course will provide a basic overview of the field of exercise science and associated professions which include: exercise physiology, sports nutrition, biomechanics, athletic training, exercise and sport psychology, and motor behavior.
 This course will also cover the professional activities such as professional organizations, certifications, professional issues, and professional liabilities that are related to these professional applications.

-EXS 102 Exercise Measurement and Prescription 3:3:0:0
+EXS 102 Exercise Measurement and Prescription

-Prerequisite(s): MAT100 and ENG 105 or a LCCC English Placement Testing score of 57 Corequisite(s): BIO 164
+Prerequisite(s): MAT100 and ENG 105 or a LCCC English Placement Testing score of 57 liability, certifications, and safety procedures that are relevant to the fitness industry.

+Corequisite(s): BIO 164 Teaches the student how

 Teaches the student how to evaluate and prescribe exercise to a variable population.
 The course covers aspects of health-related physical fitness components (cardiorespiratory endurance, muscular strength, muscular endurance, flexibility, and body composition) and how to assess each of these components.
-The course also covers liability, certifications, and safety procedures that are relevant to the fitness industry.
+The course also covers